 How does your credit rating affect car insurance pricing?

-Insurance companies routinely check your credit rating to create your premium – except in California, Hawaii, Massachusetts, Michigan and Washington – where state law prohibits credit from being a pricing factor.
-And in Oregon and Utah, policies can’t be canceled or not renewed due to credit history.
+Insurance companies routinely check your credit rating to create your premium—except in California, Hawaii, Massachusetts, Michigan and Washington—where state law prohibits credit from being a pricing factor.
+In Oregon and Utah, policies can’t be canceled or not renewed due to credit history.

-Credit scores help insurance companies assess the risk level of a potential customer.
+Credit scores help insurance companies assess a potential customer’s risk level.
 Research has shown that people with lower credit scores (typically 600 or lower) are more likely to file claims.

 Read more: What is an auto insurance score and why does it matter?